otse/miryks/README.md

 # Gloom

-gloom is technically dark2, but its called dark in the src
+called dark in the src

-these are not different projects, just reboots under different repos

-By Ojeng Tsunomi aka Tse Ojeng

-Cmd stuff
+has a special-edition branch for comparison testing

 premake5 vs2019
 &